pingidentity-developers-experience/ping-oidc-client-sdk/README.md

     console.log(token);
   },
 };

-const oidcClient = await OidcClient.fromIssuer('https://auth.pingone.com/<env-id>/as', clientOptions);
+// Initialize the library using an authentication server's well-known endpoint, note this takes in the base url of the auth server, not the well-known endpoint itself, '/.well-known/openid-configuration' will be appended to the url by the SDK const oidcClient = await OidcClient.initializeFromOpenIdConfig('https://auth.pingone.com/<env-id>/as', clientOptions);

 // To authorize a user (note: this will use window.location.assign, thus redirecting the user): oidcClient.authorize(/* optional login_hint */);